- What We Do

-The University of Massachusetts Boston is the only academic center for preparing Orientation and Mobility specialists in New England.
+The University of Massachusetts Boston is the only academic center for preparing Orientation and Mobility Specialists in New England.
 The university is seeking graduate applicants in each of the six New England states and is particularly interested in expanding enrollment of students from diverse cultural and linguistic backgrounds as well as students with disabilities.

 The UMass Boston O&M program uses a combination of web-based courses and pre-practicum and practicum experiences which allow students to gain professional skills and prepare for the international certification exam through the Academy for Certification of Vision Rehabilitation and Education Professionals (ACVREP).

 The M.Ed. degree program in Vision Studies (and certificate) / Orientation and Mobility track is currently accepting applications.
-If you are unclear which path (Masters or Certificate) is better for you, please contact Laura Bozeman (firstname.lastname@example.org).
-Once you apply, if they do decide to change, Graduate Admissions will require a new application and fee.
+If you are unclear which path (Masters or Certificate) is better for you, please contact Laura Bozeman (email@example.com).
+Once you apply, if you do decide to change, Graduate Admissions will require a new application and fee.

 Note: Students in the Vision Studies Program must earn a B- or better in each vision core course on their program of study.
 Students who earn a C+ or below must repeat the course at their own expense and pay any associated fees.